Introduction to wound healing and scars.

 It is important to keep an eye on your scar, especially in the first 2 to 4 weeks, as infection can lead to sepsis, which is a very serious condition and can be fatal.
 This is not to scare you, but to stress how important prevention is.

-Look out for anything out of the ordinary - warm or red skin around the wound, yellow or green discharge, rash, itching, unpleasant odour - and seek medical help when these appear.
+Look out for anything out of the ordinary - warm or red skin around the wound, yellow or green discharge, rash, itching, unpleasant odour, scar opening - and seek medical help when these appear.
 More serious symptoms can include red streaks on the surrounding skin, fever, chills, aches or pains, nausea or diarrhoea.
 If you experience any of these, please seek immediate medical attention, this is a matter of emergency.

 Infection prevention and control are really important, as infection can lead to further complications, such as chronic wound healing, impaired circulation, oedema (local swelling) or lymphatic disruption leading to lymphoedema (see NHS website for Lymphoedema (2019)), hematoma (localised collection of coagulated and solidified blood from damaged vessels), seroma (pocket of clear serous fluid that sometimes develops in the body after surgery) or necrosis (premature death of cells in living tissue).
 All require medical assessment.